 *As an Amazon Associate we earn from qualifying purchases.
 The price to you remains the same.

+If you’ve experienced or wondered how to clean up glow stick liquid, you are not alone.
 Who can truly say that a spark of thrill and excitement doesn’t light up in their minds when they think of glow sticks?!
-They are fun, creative, and always add that extra oomph during the Halloween season.
+They are fun, and creative, and always add that extra oomph especially during the Halloween season.

 To clean up a glow stick liquid mess, you will need a soft brush, water, and a cleaning solution made up of vinegar & dishwashing liquid.